Women Financial Statistics – A Look At The Data

 Women Financial Statistics – Highlights

-This post and the statistics therein will tell you everything you need to know about women and money, including how women tend to spend their money, as well as information about the savings and pay gap between men and women.
+These statistics reveal everything you need to understand about women and money, from spending patterns to the savings and pay disparities between men and women.

 - 56% of college students are women, but they also hold 65% of the national student loan debt.